-Investment fraud can take many forms, including insider trading.
-When you face charges related to profiteering on inside information, hire an experienced securities fraud attorney like Robert Helfend.
-Mr. Helfend has more than 30 years of experience in criminal defense.
-He takes federal criminal cases in any circuit in the United States.
+When you face fraud charges in Ventura County, hire an experienced fraud lawyer like Robert Helfend.
+Mr. Helfend has 35 years of experience in criminal defense.
+He takes fraud cases in Ventura County and throughout Southern California.